What is hate crime?

 Why report hate crime?

-The Police and the courts treat hate crime very seriously.
+The Police treat hate crime very seriously.
 Hate crime is upsetting for victims and their friends and families, and creates division in communities.

 If someone thinks they have been a victim of hate crime, they should report it to the Police as soon as possible.
 They have dedicated supervisors who oversee all types of hate crime.